How Can I Become a Better Singer? | The Ultimate Guide to Singing

 In addition to excellent coursework that will expand your vocal ability, AIMM's Music and Technology Degree with a Focus in Voice provides insightful music industry career advice and teaches invaluable music production components.

 Not interested in tech No worries!
-AIMM also offers a Vocal Performance Certificate which focuses 100% on, you guessed, singing and your performance.
+AIMM also offers a Vocal Performance Certificate, which focuses 100% on, you guessed, singing and your performance.

 In this day and age, being able to record, mix, and master is critical.